 We chose Intuit QuickBooks Payments as the runner-up to the best overall credit card processing company based on its transparent pricing, good reputation, and quick funding speed.
 It wasn’t selected as the best overall because you need to be a QuickBooks client to use its services.

-Intuit, Inc. is not BBB accredited and has an A+ rating and one-star customer review rating.
+Intuit, Inc. is not BBB accredited and has a B rating and a one-star customer review rating.
 With QuickBooks Payments, you won’t pay monthly or setup fees, there’s no long-term contract, pricing starts at a flat rate of 2.4% plus $0.25 per transaction for swiped payments, and you can get a discount if you process more than $7,500 per month.
 Plus, QuickBooks Payments offers next-day deposits.
 If you need assistance, you can browse the company’s vast library of digital resources, speak with a member of the QuickBooks community, or get live support.

 Best for Quick Funding : PayPal